Year of Call: 2008

 In recent years Craig has been instructed for the successful parties in a number of the most high-profile Commercial Court trials, including Berezovsky v.
 Abramovich and UBS v.
 KWL.
 He is currently instructed by the Libyan Investment Authority in its $1.5 billion claim against Societe Generale.
 He has appeared in a broad range of other commercial matters, including civil fraud, banking, oil & gas, insurance and shipping disputes.

 Craig appeared as one of Legal Week’s “Stars at the Bar” in 2016, being described as “one of the outstanding intellects at the junior Bar; he has a remarkable ability to master law and facts and to present them in a clear and persuasive way.”
+In 2016 he has been nominated by Chambers & Partners as Banking Law Junior of the Year.

 Before coming to the bar Craig studied law at Cambridge University, where he graduated with the top first in his year.
 He subsequently studied at Harvard University and taught commercial law at Cambridge.